abconlinecourses/pdfx-xblock/README.md

 - See all their own highlights across course materials
 - Highlight text in yellow by selecting it while in highlight mode

+## Scribble Feature

+The scribble tool allows freehand drawing on PDFs:

+- Draw directly on PDF pages with adjustable brush size and color
+- Automatically saves drawings to MongoDB for persistence
+- Drawings are preserved per page and per user
+- Toggle the scribble tool on/off with the toolbar button

 ## Developers

 ### Structure